 Opening hours (during the academic year)

-The library is open each year until the Midsummer Festival (St. John's Day), after which it closes until the beginning of September.
-Information about special arrangements is published on the Opening hours page.
+The library is normally open each year until the Midsummer Festival (St. John's Day), after which it closes for the summer break.
+See more on the Opening hours page.

 Registered users have lending rights at the Studium library.
-General users are charged an annual fee of EUR 10, with students paying EUR 5.
+General users are charged a fee of EUR 10, with students paying EUR 5.
 Read more on the Borrowing page.

 Collections and tools